emberjs/rfcs/text/0984-drop-safari-less-than-14.md

 ## Summary

 Safari's release cadence has increased as well as relevant-device compatibilty.
-This RFC proposes an amendment to the [browser support](https://emberjs.com/browser-support/) policy to treat Safari the same as Chrome and FireFox for Desktop and Mobile devices.
+This RFC proposes an amendment to the [browser support](https://emberjs.com/browser-support/) policy (introduced in [RFC#685](https://rfcs.emberjs.com/id/0685-new-browser-support-policy)) to treat Safari the same as Chrome and FireFox for Desktop and Mobile devices.

 ## Motivation